05nelsonm/encoding/README.md

 for which data is coming from or going to can be **anything**; `Feed`'s only care about `Byte`(s) and `Char`(s)!

-`Feed`s are currently annotated with `ExperimentalEncodingApi` and require an `OptIn` to use directly.

 ```kotlin
 // e.g. Concatenate multiple encodings
 val sb = StringBuilder()